eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Week 4 - Recurrent Neural Networks.md

 	* e.g. $s_4=R(R(R(R(x_{q},s_{o}),x_2),x_3),x_4)$
 * Unlike [[Week 2 - Multi-layered Networks and Deep Learning#Feed-forward neural networks|feed forward neural networks]], **RNN**s contain cycles
 * **RNN**s are highly sensitive to linear order, does not need any [[Week 5 - Sequence labeling 2#Trick 2 The Markov Assumption|markov assumption]]
+* Even though on illustrations they are often portrayed as multiple _nodes_ beside each other, connecting to each other, it is really just one node which has a **feedback loop** back to itself.
+Each *node* in the illustrations actually just portrays the same node being called multiple times sequentially, but uses the value from the previous run

 ![[Pasted image 20240212111006.png|350]]